code-monet/sim-gamer-kit/docs/game_guides/issues.md

 ## Other DirectInput (Usage) Bugs

-Sometimes games do not use DirectInput correctly, leading to obscure bugs.
+Sometimes games do not use DirectInput correctly, or there are quirks in the device drivers, leading to obscure bugs.
 These are relatively rare, and tend to be game or developer specific.
 Some examples are:

 1. Loss of some or all effects in games that do have FFB
+    1. Can be fixed using `FFFSake`.
 2. Game effects feeling _wrong_ (vague, I know).
+    1. Might be fixed using `FFFSake`.
 3. Certain features disabled in the game for your controller e.g. FFB settings (Dirt Rally, Crew 2), H-shifter (Dirt 3, Dirt Rally) but known to be supported for others.

-1 can be fixed simply by using `FFFSake` (`HidHide` might also be required).
-2 might be fixed by `FFFSake` using the `Reducer` engine, or might need `IndirectInput`.
-3 will typically need `IndirectInput`.
+    1.   `IndirectInput` will likely be required.

 ## FFB Saturation